1. Scope

 15.1.
 If an audiovisual recording of a performance is created, the spectator may appear in the image as part of the audience.
 Even reflections may occur as a result of the scene.
 Spectators unreservedly consent to the use of this recording in a manner which is unlimited in terms of content, time and space.
 This will not give rise to any claims of the affected spectator, including those relating to remuneration.

 15.2.
-Upon acquisition of an admission ticket or by attending a performance, the visitor furthermore declares his/her consent to BF, or any third parties commissioned or authorised by it, making audiovisual recordings and/or photographic recordings in which the visitor can be recognised as a visitor to the performance, distributing these, and using them in a manner which is unlimited with respect to content, term and territory.
+Upon acquisition of an admission ticket or by attending a performance, the Visitor furthermore declares their consent to BF, or any third parties commissioned or authorised by it, making audiovisual recordings and/or photographic recordings in which the Visitor can be recognised as a Visitor to the performance, distributing these, and using them in a manner which is unlimited with respect to content, term and territory.
 This will not give rise to any claims of the affected spectator, including those relating to remuneration.

 16. Liability